 Improving TTFB by Caching

 Caching on your WordPress platform is possibly one of the best ways to reduce your TTFB.
-Most of us think that caching will only help reduce your load times, but in fact, it also helps to reduce TTFB as it reduces the load on server.
+Most of us think that caching will only help reduce your load times, but in fact, it also helps to reduce TTFB as it reduces the load on the server.

 By caching your dynamic pages, major enhancements to TTFB occur.
 Caching your pages makes the pages pre-built and ready to go with HTML as soon as the pages are requested by a browser.